jakobflechsenhar/Loki-Grafana-Guidebook/README.md

 ```bash
 python3 -u log-generator-script.py > generated-logs.log &
 ```

-python3 log-generator-script.py - runs the python script that generates logs
-> generated-logs.log - redirects all output into a file called generated-logs.log
+"python3 log-generator-script.py" - runs the python script that generates logs "> generated-logs.log" - redirects all output into a file called generated-logs.log
-& - runs the command in the background
+"&" - runs the command in the background

 #### 4. Start Promtail:
 ```bash